 Workplace strategy in the discovery phase

-We explored Hogan Lovells’ business to understand the needs of its teams, gathering feedback and engaging with staff to refine our strategy before moving to the next stage.
+We explored Hogan Lovells’ business to understand the needs of its teams, gathering feedback and engaging with staff to refine our workplace strategy before moving to the next stage.
 From the study, we uncovered a requirement for more diverse work settings to accommodate a range of team meeting styles and personal preferences.

-The best solution would be a mix of agile workspaces and “agile ready” floors to enable staff to achieve various types of work while making optimal use of the available space in the building.
+The best solution would be a mix of agile workspaces and “agile ready” floors to enable staff to achieve various types of work while making optimal use of the available space in the office building.

-Boosting employee satisfaction
+Boosting employee satisfaction in the workplace

 Featuring agile work areas, this level sits at the middle of the building.
 A “project room” for teamwork enables people of different disciplines to collaborate.
 Here, the informal breakout area known as “Fleet Café” is the main lunch space.
 A broad mix of office furniture options encourage diverse use of the space, which doubles up to host team meetings, events and flexible working for visitors.

-Having occupied multiple locations in Holborn for a number of years, staff highlighted the importance of their connection to the area.
-The concept for the interior was to draw on a familiarity with the texture, colour and scale of different neighbourhood settings, creating clear zones across each of the seven work floors.
+Having occupied multiple locations in Holborn for a number of years, staff highlighted the importance of their connection to the local area.
+The concept for the office interior was to draw on a familiarity with the texture, colour and scale of different neighbourhood settings, creating clear zones across each of the seven work floors.

-Optimising unused space
+Optimising unused office space

 The basement floor was previously underused and failed to offer real value to the business.
 It had been treated as a print room and storage space, with little day-to-day use.

-Moving from a traditional cellular space to an agile working environment has united staff across multiple floors within Hogan Lovells’ new office.
+Moving from a traditional cellular office space to an agile working environment has united staff across multiple floors within Hogan Lovells’ new office.
 Supporting the client’s cultural needs, the space creates a sense of belonging and community, transforming ways of working.

 - Status Completed